Thauan-th/Thauan-th/README.md

 I am currently concluding my degree in `Information Systems`.
 My focus is on designing systems and solving application bottlenecks.

+I'm also focused on my business side - I do two small side projects that allow me to exercise the entire software process from code and deploy to marketing and market analysis.

 ### Devops
   - AWS